amrlabib/javascript-essentials/context.md

 ## Context
 * Context is the value of `this` in each part of your code.

-* Function context depends on how the function is called, this is called the innvocation pattern.
+* Function context depends on how the function is called, this is called the invocation pattern.

 ### All cases of this context: